Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation: Experiments

 \section{Experiments}

-In this section, we perform experiments on different datasets to demonstrate the effectiveness of our CHCF framework.
-We aim to answer the following research questions: \begin{itemize} \item RQ1: Compared to state-of-the-art models, does our model achieve better performance in recommendation applications? \item RQ2: How is the scalability of the CHCF framework? \item RQ3: How is the effectiveness of our proposed techniques (hinge loss design, user heterogeneity and item heterogeneity modeling) as well as different types of auxiliary behaviors? \item RQ4: How can our model help to alleviate the sparse data problem, i.e., users with few records of the target behavior? \item RQ5: How do the model hyper-parameters (bound ratio $\alpha$, negative entry weight $w$ and loss coefficient of behavior $\lambda_k$) affect the final performance of CHCF? \item RQ6: What behavior-relation patterns does our model capture after training? \end{itemize}
+In this part, we conduct extensive experiments on three datasets to validate the effectiveness of our CHCF.
+Here, we will answer seven research questions as follows: \begin{itemize} \item \textbf{RQ1}: In comparison to state-of-the-art method, does our CHCF obtain better performance? \item \textbf{RQ2}: How is the scalability of the CHCF framework? \item \textbf{RQ3}: How is the effectiveness of our proposed techniques (hinge loss design, user heterogeneity and item heterogeneity modeling) and different types of auxiliary behaviors? \item \textbf{RQ4}: Can our model ease the sparse data issue, that users have few records on the target behaviors? \item \textbf{RQ5}: How do the model hyper-parameters (bound ratio $\alpha$, negative entry weight $w$ and loss coefficient of behavior $\lambda_k$) affect the final performance of CHCF? \item {\textbf{RQ6}: How does our model perform in the cold-start setting?} \item \textbf{RQ7}: What behavior-relation patterns does our model capture after training? \end{itemize}